-The two aspects of the criminal investigation were 1) was the law violated and 2) was there proof beyond a reasonable doubt to show criminal intent to violate the law.
-Lawbreaking due to negligence, sloppiness, and laziness are not prosecuted criminally, according to precedent; the most similar case involved General Petraeus providing classified information to his biographer and lied to law enforcement to cover it up.
-The general pleaded to one misdemeanor charge of mishandling classified information.
-In terms of intent, Clinton’s did not nearly approach the same level of evidentiary proof as Petraeus.
+The most similar case involving mishandling classified information at a high government office involved General Petraeus providing classified information to his biographer and lied to law enforcement to cover it up.
+The general pleaded to one misdemeanor charge of mishandling classified information and did not receive a prison term.
+In terms of intent, Clinton’s did not nearly approach the same level of evidentiary proof as Petraeus, therefore she would not be sentenced to prison.

-If Clinton has still been a government employee at the time, she probably would have lost her clearance, but she no longer was.
+If Clinton has still been a government employee at the time, she probably would have lost her clearance, but she no longer was so there was no mechanism for punitive measures.

 The problem with your question is it implies the FBI found “nothing” on Clinton.
 They did find damning information, but no fact pattern that rose to the level of a prosecutable case.
 This conclusion is similar to Volume 1 of the Mueller Report, where Mueller could not find enough evidence to bring a prosecutable case of conspiracy.
 Contrary to what the AG and the president’s lawyers have been saying, there was evidence of conspiracy, just not enough evidence to have proof behind a reasonable doubt.
 On page 2 of Volume One, Mueller notes that “A statement that the investigation did not establish particular facts does not mean there was no evidence of those facts”.